vishwesh3/vishwesh3.github.io/_posts/2018-06-16-tafy-find-best-time-to-leave.markdown

   - **Set your own custom text to be voiced in the notification**

     Yes! you heard it right :).
-[Tafy](http://bit.ly/tafy) will play a audio of whatever text you have entered in the input box.
+[Tafy](http://bit.ly/tafy) will alert you with your own personalised message, when the time dips to your desired time.

   - **Add as many routes you want**